 Get a feel for the Geography and Environmental Management facilities we have on offer here from wherever you are.

 Supplementary fee information

 This course runs once a year.
-The next module run is programmed for Spring 2021 and likely to follow the same delivery pattern: 12 one-day sessions scheduled over 12 weeks (every Friday) OR via online delivery over the same duration/dates.
+The next module run is programmed for 2022 and likely to follow the same delivery pattern: 12 one-day sessions scheduled over 12 weeks (every Friday) OR via online delivery over the same duration/dates.

 Exact course dates, updated fees and online booking forms will be published here in the coming weeks.
 Please complete our online enquiry form below to be notified once dates are available.

 UWE Bristol, Frenchay Campus, Coldharbour Lane, Bristol BS16 1QY

 As this module carries university accreditation, please note that once you have submitted your booking form, you will be required to provide the following supporting information to the administration team for the module tutor to be able to review and formally accept your application as required by the university:

 - An up-to-date copy of your Curriculum Vitae (including contact details of a work or academic reference)